-Where should I use Reserved Instances?
+How should I use my Reserved Instances?

 - AWS decrements the contract amount for every hour when not used, meaning your return on investment diminishes.